-If you are sent a financial offer in the mail with a low interest rate, this can be used to consolidate all your debts into one simple payment.
+You should look into consolidating your debts the next time you receive a low-interest credit card offer in the mail.
 Putting your debt onto a low-interest card will not only reduce interest costs, but also simplify your situation by giving you a single monthly payment to make.
 Once your debts are consolidated onto a low interest card, make sure you pay it all off before the interest rate changes to a much higher one.

 If no lender will lend you money, you can try to borrow from a friend or family member.
 Just make sure to put the terms of the agreement in writing, including when the loan will be paid back and any interest you intend to pay.
 You don’t need to damage relationship with people you’re close to.

 See if your prospective company employs certified professionals.
 Consult the NFCC to find companies that use certified counselors.
 In this manner, you can be sure of getting solid advice and assistance.

 Paying for things in cash is ideal after you get started with debt consolidation.
 You never want to start the credit card cycle again.
 That’s exactly the habit that got you into your current situation.
 When you pay with cash you only use the money you have.